OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 ---
-title: Memo copywriting reference
+title: Memo copywriting
 aliases: /memos/copywriting-reference/
 ---

 # Memo copywriting

-Memos are short analyses of detected changes, whose _[diff](https://en.wikipedia.org/wiki/Diff)_ is the atomic unit.

-- They must first describe what has been added and what has been deleted.
-- Their secondary objective is to provide materials to demonstrate matters of interest and further investigations.
+Memos are short explanations of a specific change in some terms of a service.

+- They remove the technical and expertise barriers needed to interpret a textual change.
+- They can provide additional context to make sense of that change, such as outlining the regulation, geopolitical tensions or public controversy that likely led to it.
+- They can also highlight the potential consequences of that change on the users and partners of the service, as well as potential real-world harms to society.

 ## Structure